 – Mamo Senchina, Black Hills, South Dakota, summer 2018

 As we enjoy the last hours of the 2018, we at the Teyuna Foundation are grateful for the harmony the mamos brought to North America.
 We’re grateful for the life-long friends made on the summer tour.
 We’re grateful for the service and generosity of countless people who gave with all their hearts.
 We’re grateful that a year ago at this time we were in the Sierra celebrating Solstice.
 We’re grateful that in September of 2017, we did pagamento at the Pacific Ocean, and in the summer and fall of this year we dove deeper into the element of water, of flow, the element proven to have intelligence and carry memory.
 The mamos performed their sacred service in marshes, at headwaters, in rivers, lakes and ponds; and at springs and in waterfalls, and finally at the Atlantic ocean.
 And it rained.
 It rained everywhere we went, even in the high desert.
 We’re grateful that we were able to liberate several sacred sites and portions of the Gaira and Besotes rivers so that they were not damned, were grateful to Manitou for raising the money to liberate critical sacred sites in the Sierra that will not only protect the Linea Negra, the sacred boundary line that surrounds the mountain, but will protect by pagamento many sacred sites on the planet from the Sierra remotely.
-We’re grateful that Mamo Rodrigo can walk on two legs again.
 We’re grateful to Ramble Pictures for their beautiful work, We’re grateful for our team, our family and our friends, without whom this would just be an idea.
 We’re grateful to the mamos for inspiring hope in the hearts of everyone they touched.
 Hope that it’s not over, that we have a choice, that we are our future and our now, and we are not candles waiting to be lit.
 We are self-luminous suns already.
 We enter 2019 focused on building the grass roots community that is our growing family.
 We look forward to another great year, one moment at time.

 Much love from all of us.